-Opinion on Internal Control over Financial Reporting
+Opinion on Internal Control Over Financial Reporting

-We have audited Hub Group, Inc.'s internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
-In our opinion, Hub Group, Inc. (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on the COSO criteria.
+We have audited Hub Group, Inc.'s internal control over financial reporting as of December 31, 2024, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework) (the COSO criteria).
+In our opinion, Hub Group, Inc. (the Company) maintained, in all material respects, effective internal control over financial reporting as of December 31, 2024, based on the COSO criteria.

-As indicated in the accompanying Management Annual Report on Internal Control Over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Forward Air Final Mile ("FAFM"), which was acquired on December 20, 2023 and is included in the 2023 consolidated financial statements of the Company and constituted 9.9% and 16.0% of total and net assets, respectively, as of December 31, 2023 and 0.2% and 0.1% of revenues and net income, respectively, for the year then ended.
-Our audit of internal control over financial reporting of the Company also did not include an evaluation of the internal control over financial reporting of FAFM.
+As indicated in the accompanying Management Annual Report on Internal Control Over Financial Reporting, management's assessment of and conclusion on the effectiveness of internal control over financial reporting did not include the internal controls of Corporación Interamericana de Logística, S.A. de C.V. and certain associated entities (commonly known as "EASO"), which were acquired on October 23, 2024 and is included in the 2024 consolidated financial statements of the Company and constituted 5.3% and 5.7% of total and net assets, respectively, as of December 31, 2024 and 0.5% and 0.1% of revenues and net income, respectively, for the year then ended.
+Our audit of internal control over financial reporting of the Company also did not include an evaluation of the internal control over financial reporting of EASO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets of Hub Group, Inc. as of December 31, 2023 and 2022, the related consolidated statements of income and comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2023, and the related notes and financial statement schedule listed in the Index at Item 15(b), and our report dated February 27, 2024 expressed an unqualified opinion thereon.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated balance sheets of the Company as of December 31, 2024 and 2023, the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended December 31, 2024, and the related notes and financial statement schedule listed in the Index at Item 15(b), and our report dated February 25, 2025 expressed an unqualified opinion thereon.